Legacy system: Perspectives on legacy code

-Additional uses of the term Legacy in computing
+Additional uses of the term legacy in computing

 The term legacy support is often used in conjunction with legacy systems.
 The term may refer to a feature of modern software.
 For example, Operating systems with "legacy support" can detect and use older hardware.
 The term may also be used to refer to a business function; e.g. a software or hardware vendor that is supporting, or providing software maintenance, for older products.

 A "legacy" product may be a product that is no longer sold, has lost substantial market share, or is a version of a product that is not current.
 A legacy product may have some advantage over a modern product making it appealing for customers to keep it around.
 A product is only truly "obsolete" if it has an advantage to nobody—if no person making a rational decision would choose to acquire it new.

 The term "legacy mode" often refers specifically to backward compatibility.
 A software product that is capable of performing as though it were a previous version of itself, is said to be "running in legacy mode".
-This kind of feature is common in operating systems and internet browsers, where many applications depend on these underlying components.
+This kind of feature is common in operating systems and web browsers, where many applications depend on these underlying components.

 The computer mainframe era saw many applications running in legacy mode.
 In the modern business computing environment, n-tier, or 3-tier architectures are more difficult to place into legacy mode as they include many components making up a single system.

 Virtualization technology is a recent innovation allowing legacy systems to continue to operate on modern hardware by running older operating systems and browsers on a software system that emulates legacy hardware.